Table of Contents

 Some of the disadvantages of cast-in-situ concrete piles can be listed as follows:

-1. Since the pile is cast in-situ, proper storage place must be arranged for storing the construction materials safely.
+1. Since the pile is cast in-situ, a proper storage place must be arranged for storing the construction materials safely.

 2. Quality control must be ensured during installation.